developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/api/index.md

 * **SoftScanTrigger -** used to start, stop or toggle a software scanning trigger
 * **ScannerInputPlugin -** enable/disable the scanner Plug-in used by the active Profile
-* **enumerateScanners -** returns a list of scanners available on the device
+* **EnumerateScanners -** returns a list of scanners available on the device
-* **setDefaultProfile -** sets the specified Profile as the default Profile
+* **SetDefaultProfile -** sets the specified Profile as the default Profile
-* **resetDefaultProfile -** resets the default Profile to Profile0
+* **ResetDefaultProfile -** resets the default Profile to Profile0
-* **switchToProfile -** switches to the specified Profile
+* **SwitchToProfile -** switches to the specified Profile

 ------

 ### SoftScanTrigger
-The SoftScanTrigger API command can be used to start, stop or toggle a software scanning trigger.
+The SoftScanTrigger API command can be used to start, stop or toggle a software scanning trigger. **Valid only when Barcode Input is enabled in the active Profile**.

 ####FUNCTION PROTOTYPE